cybertomp-framework/cybertomp-framework.github.io/codeofconduct.md

 - Contact the administrators at [email/contact].
 - Provide details of the incident (date, context, links).

-## 7. License
+## 7. Attribution
-This document is based on the Contributor Covenant v2.1.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.1